mindsparkist/Tech-Support-issues./README.md

 * **System Stability:** Rolling back updates can sometimes cause system instability.

 I hope this helps!
 Let me know if you have any other questions.

+Microsoft Autoruns is a powerful utility from Microsoft's Sysinternals suite designed to show you everything that starts when Windows boots or logs on.

+**Key Features:**

+* **Comprehensive Startup Analysis:** Autoruns goes far beyond the typical startup programs shown in Windows' built-in tools.
+It delves deep into the system, revealing entries from various locations like:
+    * Registry keys
+    * Explorer shell extensions
+    * Toolbars
+    * Browser helper objects
+    * Winlogon notifications
+    * Scheduled tasks
+    * And more

+* **Granular Control:** You can easily disable or delete any startup item with a simple click.
+This helps you identify and remove unwanted programs that slow down your boot time or interfere with system stability.

+* **Filtering and Sorting:** Autoruns provides flexible filtering and sorting options, allowing you to quickly find and manage specific entries.
+You can filter by location, publisher, and other criteria.

+* **Hide Signed Microsoft Entries:** A helpful feature that hides entries from Microsoft, allowing you to focus on third-party applications.

+* **Portable:** Autoruns is a standalone executable, meaning you don't need to install it.
+This makes it convenient to use on different computers.

+**How to Use Autoruns:**

+1. **Download:** Download Autoruns from the official Microsoft Sysinternals website.
+2. **Run:** Execute the Autoruns executable.
+3. **Explore:** Browse through the list of startup entries.
+Use the filters and sorting options to narrow down your search.
+4. **Disable/Delete:** Right-click on any entry you want to disable and select the appropriate option.

+**Important Note:** Be cautious when disabling or deleting startup entries, as some are essential for system stability.
+If you're unsure about an entry, it's best to leave it alone or consult online resources for guidance.

+By using Autoruns, you can gain a better understanding of what's starting up on your system and take control of your computer's startup behavior.